-- 11.6.11 The Environment Agency classified the Tidal Flat Deposits and Ancholme Clay Formation that underlies the Application Site as unproductive strata.
+- 11.6.11 The Environment Agency classified the Tidal Flat Deposits and Ampthill Clay Formation that underlies the Principal Application Site as unproductive strata.
 Unproductive strata are defined as rock layers or drift deposits with low permeability that have negligible significance for water supply or river base flow. - 11.6.12 The Environment Agency groundwater vulnerability maps indicate that site is located within an area of low groundwater vulnerability.
-This indicates that surface soils may provide some protection to groundwater from pollution and the area likely to be characterised by low leaching soils. - 11.6.13 BGS flood risk information shows that the site is not located within an area with the potential for groundwater flooding, as shown in Figure 11.7. - 11.6.14 Perched groundwater was encountered at the Biomass UK No. 3 Ltd site within the alluvial deposits at approximately 3.5 m bgl (Lincs Laboratory, 2011).
-The location of these boreholes in relation to the Facility is shown in Figure 11.6. - 11.6.15 The Facility is not located within any groundwater source protection zones (SPZ) and no SPZs occur within 1 km of the Application Site. - 11.6.16 Records held by the Environment Agency and Boston Borough Council indicate that there are no groundwater abstractions (of any volume) present below the Application Site or located with 1 km.
+This indicates that surface soils may provide some protection to groundwater from pollution and the area likely to be characterised by low leaching soils. - 11.6.13 BGS flood risk information shows that the site is not located within an area with the potential for groundwater flooding, as shown in Figure 11.7.

+- 11.6.14 Perched groundwater was encountered during the ground investigation to the south of the site within the alluvial deposits at approximately 3.5 m bgl (Lincs Laboratory, 2011).
+The location of these boreholes in relation to the Principal Application Site is shown in Figure 11.6. - 11.6.15 The Principal Application Site is not located within any groundwater source protection zones (SPZ) and no SPZs occur within 1 km of the Principal Application Site. - 11.6.16 Records held by the Environment Agency and Boston Borough Council indicate that there are no groundwater abstractions (of any volume) present below the Principal Application Site or located with 1 km.